MandeepGoyal/SynoQuiz/README.md

 The application utilizes BeautifulSoup package to extract keywords for a specific exam and prompts users to provide synonyms for these words.

-The application uses REST APIs to verify user responses, displaying their score and providing meanings for incorrect answers at the end of the game.
+The application uses (Free Dictionary) REST APIs to verify user responses, displaying their score and providing meanings for incorrect answers at the end of the game.